 David continues to serve the industry through his membership on the boards of the Minerals Council of Australia, the Australian Constructors Association, Infrastructure Partnerships Australia, and Roads Australia.

-DEPUTY CHAIR - Phil Davies, Industry Director, Transport Planning and Advisory, AECOM
+DEPUTY CHAIR - Phil Davies, Director - Infrastructure Advisory, Asia Pacific, AECOM